TechRax

-TechRax is a YouTube channel that focuses on making videos about the destruction of cell phones (particularly Apple iPhones, Samsung's Galaxy S, and Samsung's Note Series) and other technological devices.
+TechRax is a YouTube channel focused on making videos about the destruction of phones and other technological devices.
 The channel was founded by Taras Maksimuk (Тара́с Ма́ксимук; born August 5, 1993) on September 20, 2009.

 History

 Maksimuk began the TechRax channel as a standard tech blog but switched over to tech destruction videos in 2012 after discovering a demand for them.
 Maksimuk used the advertising revenue to finance his college studies.
-The first destruction he did is "iPhone 5 Hammer Smash Drop Test -Episode #1-".
+The first destruction video he did is titled "iPhone 5 Hammer Smash Drop Test -Episode #1-".
 The destruction of Apple products are the most popular on the channel.

 Format

-TechRax's videos generally follow the same format, and involve stress tests, drop tests and experiments involving the deliberate destruction or damage of technology, typically smartphones.
-Maksimuk has crushed an iPhone 5S under a train, boiled an iPhone 6 in Coca-Cola, performed a head-to-head comparison between an iPhone 6 and Samsung Galaxy S6 to see which survives longer when boiled in water, and destroyed an Apple Watch Edition with neodymium magnets.
+TechRax's videos generally follow the same format, and involve stress tests, drop tests, and experiments involving the deliberate destruction or damage to technology, typically smartphones.
+Maksimuk has crushed an iPhone 5s under a train, boiled an iPhone 6 in Coca-Cola, performed a head-to-head comparison between an iPhone 6 and Samsung Galaxy S6 to see which survives longer when boiled in water, and destroyed an Apple Watch Edition with neodymium magnets.
 The watch cost $10,000, which he raised through advertising in other videos.
 The video drew over six million views by February 2016.
-He subsequently melted crayons and dipped an iPhone 6s into them which then resulted in a major fire.
+He subsequently melted crayons and dipped an iPhone 6s into them, which then resulted in a major fire.

 Drop tests

-A common video format on the channel involves drop tests of iPhones and other brands of phones, sometimes after encasing them in a substance to see if they would survive the fall.
+A common video format on the channel involves drop tests of iPhone's and other brands of phones, occasionally after encasing them in a substance to see if they would survive the fall.
 Other videos involve dropping objects from tall buildings.